 What is LSD?

 Popularized by the 1960s counter-culture generation that wanted to “turn on, tune in, and drop out”, drugs like LSD were used as a way to “get in touch” with deeper levels of consciousness.
-Counselors also used LSD in the 1950s and 1960s as an agent for unblocking the repressed subconscious during therapy.
-However, due to its dangerous, hallucinogenic side effects, LSD’s use was discontinued.
-Today the United States Drug Enforcement Agency maintains that LSD has no benefit for treating alcoholism, enhancing creativity, or aiding therapy.
+Counselors also used this drug in the 1950s and 1960s as an agent for unblocking the repressed subconscious during therapy.
+However, due to its dangerous, hallucinogenic side effects, its use was discontinued.
+Today, the United States Drug Enforcement Agency maintains that LSD has no benefit for treating alcoholism, enhancing creativity, or aiding therapy.

-LSD disrupts regular patterns of behavior between nerve cells and serotonin, a neurotransmitter.
+Lysergic acid diethylamide disrupts regular patterns of behavior between nerve cells and serotonin, a neurotransmitter.
 Serotonin is involved in the control of behavioral, perceptual and regulatory systems including sexual behaviors, muscle control, and mood.
-Physical side effects of LSD include pupil dilation, reduced appetite, increased heart rate and blood pressure, and wakefulness.
+Physical side effects include pupil dilation, reduced appetite, increased heart rate and blood pressure, and wakefulness.
 Psychological reactions include intense panic, anxiety, and a fear that one is disintegrating into nothingness/losing one’s identity.

 For some individuals, even those with no history of psychological disorders, taking LSD can cause long-term psychological problems and flashbacks.
-Known as HPPD episodes (Hallucinogenic Persisting Perception Disorder), flashbacks occur spontaneously without any warning and are intense sensory distortions that recall the user’s original LSD trip.
+Known as HPPD episodes (Hallucinogenic Persisting Perception Disorder), flashbacks occur spontaneously without any warning and are intense sensory distortions that recall the user’s original Lysergic acid diethylamide trip.